-On the date that this prospectus was declared effective, each outstanding share of our series A preferred stock converted into four shares of our class B common stock.
+On September 15, 2021, each outstanding share of our series A preferred stock converted into four shares of our class B common stock.
 Such converted shares of series A preferred stock were automatically retired and cancelled upon such conversion and may not be reissued as series A preferred stock.

 Under our amended and restated certificate of incorporation, our board of directors may, without further action by our stockholders, fix the rights, preferences, privileges and restrictions of up to an aggregate of 20,000,000 shares of preferred stock in one or more series and authorize their issuance.
 These rights, preferences and privileges could include dividend rights, conversion rights, voting rights, terms of redemption, liquidation preferences and the number of shares constituting any series or the designation of such series, any or all of which may be greater than the rights common stock.
 Any issuance of our preferred stock could adversely affect the voting power of holders of our common stock and the likelihood that such holders would receive dividend payments and payments on liquidation.
 In addition, the issuance of preferred stock could have the effect of delaying, deferring or preventing a change of control or other corporate action.
-Upon the completion of this offering, no shares of preferred stock will be outstanding.
-We have no present plan to issue any shares of preferred stock.
+We currently have no shares of preferred stock outstanding and we have no present plan to issue any shares of preferred stock.